 Any sale or transaction that takes place between one registered person and one or more unregistered persons will be a B to C sale – sale of goods by a retail business to consumers will typically be a B to C sale.

 Central Goods and Services Tax or CGST is the component of GST that is collected by the central government on sales of goods and services.
-It replaces the taxes such as service tax, levied by the central government in the past.
+It now replaces the taxes levied by the central government such as service tax.

 GSTIN or Goods and Services Taxpayer Identification Number is a unique number assigned to each registered entity.
 It is 15 characters (combination of digits and letters) long and is based on the PAN of the business.